NVIDIA/hpc-container-maker/docs/building_blocks.md

 The default value is `False`.

 - __microarchitectures__: List of microarchitectures to install.
-Available values are `generic`, `generic-sve`, `neoverse-n1`, and `thunderx2t99`.
+Available values are `generic`, `generic-sve` for all versions, and `neoverse-n1`, `thunderx2t99` are valid for versions <= 20.3.
 Irrespective of this setting, the generic implementation will always be installed.
-The default is `generic`.

 - __ospackages__: List of OS packages to install prior to installing Arm Allinea Studio.
 For Ubuntu, the default values are `libc6-dev`,